 Click here to find five decades of AIS and AES Yearbooks published by our school beginning school year 1960-1961.
 Each yearbook is complete in PDF format for easy, free, downloading.
-We're still missing one volume that not even the AES library can find.
-If you know of the whereabouts of the school year 2001-2002 annual, please send an email to arrange for the loan or scanning of the book(s).
+We are missing four (4) yearbooks though.
+If you know the whereabouts of the 2002, 2010, 2012, and 2013 yearbooks, please send an email to arrange for the loan or scanning of the book(s).

 Do you know who your board members are?
 Read more about them!

-Your classmates want to hear from you!
-Please let us know what’s going on in your life and feel free to include photos.
-News and photographs should be emailed to Mary Williamson: MaryWilliamson74@aol.com or firstname.lastname@example.org
+Your classmates love to hear from you!
+News and photographs for posting should be emailed to Mary Williamson: MaryWilliamson74@aol.com or firstname.lastname@example.org

 Bowman, Michael D., AES Class of 1992